evgeni-g-georgiev/evgeni-g-georgiev.github.io/index.md

       <h1 class="display">{{ site.author }}</h1>
       <p class="lede">
         Currently finishing my MSc in Artificial Intelligence at Imperial College London.
-As part of my dissertation, I am using Generative AI for climate modelling.
 Before Imperial, I spent a short while at a robotic-harvesting startup building computer-vision pipelines.
 I also worked for four years at Société Générale's Global Markets team trading equity derivatives with hedge funds.
         Earlier, I read Mathematics &amp; Economics at the LSE, graduating with a First.
-        First.
         </p>
         <p class="lede">
         My current focus is on AI that reaches the places it is most needed.